Imtiyaj5791/DevOps-Journey/Important/AWS.md

 Routes traffic based on the user's geographic location or country.

-# AWS ELB & Auto Scaling Interview Notes

 ---

-# What is Elastic Load Balancer (ELB)?
+#51 What is Elastic Load Balancer (ELB)?

 Elastic Load Balancer is an AWS service which automatically distributes incoming traffic across multiple EC2 instances.
 It helps improve high availability and fault tolerance of the application.

 ---

-# Why do we need ELB?
+#52 Why do we need ELB?
 Why can't we directly access the EC2 instance?

 If we access the EC2 instance directly, all user traffic goes to a single server.
 If that EC2 goes down, the application also becomes unavailable.